jean/collective.hostout/README.rst

 Why hostout
 ***********

 Managing multiple environments can be a real pain and a barrier to development.
 Hostout puts all of the settings for all of your environments in an easy-to-manage format.

 Compared to

 SilverLining
- Hostout allows you to deploy many different kinds of applications instead of just wsgi based python apps.
+ Hostout allows you to deploy many different kinds of applications instead of just wsgi-based python apps.
 Buildout lets you define the installation of almost any kind of application.

 Puppet
  TODO